I listen every Monday morning

 BOB of Ridgewood

 Just wanted you to know I love Anything Goes.
-You have a wonderful show
+You have a wonderful show with

 wonderful music.
-It has opened up a whole new world for me of listening
+It has opened up a whole new world for me of listening to

 music made before my time (or your's I'm sure!).
 If you have an email